 Part proportionate to the value of transaction: this category includes all fee and commission revenues where the total fee and commission revenue changes in line with the changes in the amount of transactions carried out by the reporting entity’s customers.
 This category shall include all revenues where the method of calculation depends on the amount of the transaction, i.e. the revenue linked to the transaction will change in line with the transaction amount.

-column “j”: This column shall indicate the turnover category of the acceptor merchants.
-Merchants shall be allocated to categories based on the overall payment card (except SZÉP card) or instant payments turnover transacted by them in the reporting period (depending on whether the code “FORG” or “AFRFORG” is indicated in column “c”), and this categorisation shall be performed in each reporting period.
+column “j”: Indicate here the category of the accepting merchants as per their payment card turnover.
+Merchants shall be categorised based on the total value of their total payment card (except SZÉP card) turnover in the reference period, and this categorisation shall be carried out in each reference period.
 Merchants on a threshold value shall be allocated to the category of the lower threshold value.
 The data shall be taken into consideration by merchant contracts, i.e. in a breakdown by parties contracted to use the acceptance service of the reporting entity.
 The data by merchants shall be allocated to the specified turnover groups, and merchants shall be reported in aggregate in the individual turnover groups.
-A single merchant may provide acceptance services at multiple points of sale, at the units specified in the acceptance service and involved in the acceptance; these shall be aggregated for each merchant.
+A single merchant may provide acceptance services at multiple points of sale, (at units specified in the acceptance service and involved in the acceptance) these shall be aggregated for each merchant.
 The categories used must be the same as in the P1102 report.
-The code “FORG” is used for payment card turnover and the code “AFRFORG” for instant payment turnover.
 The breakdown of the merchant information by turnover categories shall be also specified here.
+For merchants where the data provider does not offer payment card acceptance, only SZÉP card and/or instant payment(AFR) acceptance, this column should be filled with the code value “0”.
+Merchants who accept more than one payment method should be classified in each relevant column of the turnover category according to their turnover generated with that payment method.

 column “k”: This column shall indicate what the reported merchant information refers to.
 The number of merchants that pursuant to Article 9(1) and (2) and Article 12 (1) of Regulation 2015/751/EU of the European Parliament and of the Council on card-based payment transactions charge blended merchant service charges and agree to the disclosure of aggregated statements shall be reported here.
 The total number of the merchants shall be also reported.